Pathway to Homeownership

 STEP 4 - Withdrawal, Asset Purchasing, and Beyond

-In Step 4, savers, with staff assistance, are ready to make bank withdrawals from their Prosperity Account to purchase a home.
+In Step 4, savers, with staff assistance, are ready to make bank withdrawals from their Prosperity Savings Account to purchase a home.

 For a detailed breakdown of how the Prosperity Account program works, please refer to United Way Prosperity Account Policies and Procedures Manual